-Candidates may submit the completed credentials packet and credentials fee online to the ACVIM office following the completion of 108 weeks of the RTP.
-The cardiology CC only evaluates credentials packets for Candidates who have paid the credentials fee.
+CREDENTIALS PACKETS WILL NOT BE REVIEWED IF THE CREDENTIALS FEE HAS NOT BEEN PAID BEFORE, OR AT THE TIME OF, CREDENTIALS PACKET SUBMISSION.
+Candidates may submit the completed cardiology credentials packet and credentials fee online to the ACVIM office following the completion of 108 weeks of the RTP.
+The cardiology CC only evaluates credentials packets for Candidates who have paid the credentials fee by the deadline date.
 Payment of the fee triggers a review of the submitted credentials packets for completeness and accuracy.